yohasebe/wp2txt/README.md

     Usage: wp2txt [options]
     where [options] are:
-      -i, --input                      Path to compressed file (bz2) or uncompressed file (xml), or path to directory containing files of the latter format
+      -i, --input                      Path to compressed file (bz2) or decompressed file (xml), or path to directory containing files of the latter format
       -o, --output-dir=<s>             Path to output directory
       -c, --convert, --no-convert      Output in plain text (converting from XML) (default: true) -a, --category, --no-category    Show article category information (default: true)